doyleyoung/dynafilter-proj/Readme.md

 Dynamic Object filtering for Json serialization.

-This library provides a non-intrusive way to dynamically filter the desired fields to be passed for a serialization mechanism.
+This library provides a non-intrusive way to dynamically filter fields for serialization.

-Although designed to be used with Json, other serialization mechanism (e.g. binary) could also make use of the filter.
+Although designed to be used with JSON, any other serialization mechanism (e.g. binary) could also make use of the filter.

 #### Current Release